M21-1 Adjudication Procedures Manual

 The M21-1 Adjudication Procedures Manual (hereinafter, "M-21 Manual" or "Manual") details policies and procedures for Veterans Benefits Administration (VBA) staff who develop and adjudicate U.S. veterans' disability benefit claims.

-The federal government produces thousands of procedural and policy manuals every year.
-The M-21 Manual stands out as notable because each year over 400,000 veterans file claims with the Veterans Benefits Administration for disability compensation, financial hardship pensions, vocational rehabilitation services, and burial benefits—with total program net outlays amounting to over $90 billion each year.

-Many of those 400,000 veterans and family members, along with veterans service officers; veterans law attorneys; Board of Veterans Appeals attorneys and judges; legal scholars; and federal judges consult the M-21 Manual to better understand VA policies and procedures for all programs administered by the Veterans Benefits Administration.
-For example, from 1992 through 2019, the Board of Veterans Appeals cited the M21-1 Manual 113,029 times, and the Court of Appeals for Veterans Claims cited the Manual 4,034 times.
-In addition, over 100 scholarly articles, mostly in law review journals, have cited the M21-1 Manual.

 Features

 The M21-1 Manual contains features designed to assist Veterans Benefits Administration (VBA) staff and other users.

 In-text hyperlinked references

 The Manual frequently references statutes, regulations, and case law relevant to the particular policy or procedure discussed therein.

 Continuously updated

 The Veterans Benefits Administration (VBA) continuously updates the Manual, with the dates of any additions, deletions, or modifications provided within the Manual itself.

 Improved usability

 The Veterans Benefits Administration has made an effort to improve the usability of the Manual.
 Beginning in 2015 the agency transferred the Manual from the WARMS (Web Automated Reference Material System) platform to their KnowVA Knowledge Base.

 Case law summaries

 The Manual includes a concise synopsis of important veterans law cases decided by the Court of Appeals for Veterans Claims, Court of Appeals for the Federal Circuit, and U.S. Supreme Court.